-If you are a single person and you receive an additional amount for severe disability, you normally lose the additional amount after 28 days in hospital, when your AA, ADP, DLA, or PIP award is suspended.
+If you are a single person and you receive an additional amount for severe disability, you normally lose the additional amount after 28 days in hospital, when your AA, PADP, PIP, ADP or DLA award is suspended.

-If you are a couple and receive two amounts for severe disability, you lose one additional amount when one of you has been in hospital for 28 days and payment of their AA, ADP, DLA, or PIP award is suspended.
+If you are a couple and receive the couple rate for severe disability, you will get the single rate when one of you has been in hospital for 28 days and payment of their AA, PADP, PIP, ADP or DLA award is suspended.